-Those arriving in Central Andros by ferry will arrive in the tiny village of Fresh Creek; those arriving in Central Andros by plane will arrive in neighboring Andros Town (the equally petite transportation and governmental hub).
-Both Fresh Creek and Andros Town are found mid-island, on the east coast of greater Andros Island.
+Those arriving in Central Andros by Bahamas Ferries from Nassau will arrive in the village of Fresh Creek; those arriving by plane will arrive in neighboring Andros Town (the petite transportation and governmental hub).
+Both Fresh Creek and Andros Town are found midisland, on the east coast of greater Andros Island.

-Central Andros’s famed West Side teems with mangrove estuaries rich with marine life, including lobster and bonefish.
+Central Andros’s famed and remote West Side teems with mangrove estuaries rich with marine life, including lobster and bonefish.
 However, this uninhabited region is accessible only by private boat.